 Fire reduces the shrub overstory and allows for perennial bunchgrasses to dominate the site.
 Fires are typically low severity resulting in a mosaic pattern due to low fuel loads.
-A fire following an unusually wet spring or a change in management favoring an increase in fine fuels may be more severe and reduce sagebrush cover to trace amounts.
+A fire following an unusually wet spring favoring an increase in fine fuels may be more severe and reduce sagebrush cover to trace amounts.
 A severe infestation of Aroga moth could also cause a large decrease in sagebrush within the community, giving a competitive advantage to the perennial grasses and forbs.
 Annual non-native species are likely to increase after fire.

-State 3 Shrub State 3.0
+State 3 Shrub State

-This state has two community phases; a bitterbrush/big sagebrush dominated phase and a sprouting shrub dominated phase.
+This state has two community phases; a sagebrush dominated phase and a sprouting shrub dominated phase.
 This state is a product of many years of heavy grazing during time periods harmful to perennial bunchgrasses.
 Sandberg bluegrass will increase with a reduction in deep rooted perennial bunchgrass competition and become the dominant grass.
-Bitterbrush/sagebrush dominates the overstory and rabbitbrush may be a significant component.
-Bitterbrush/sagebrush canopy cover is high and shrubs may be decadent, reflecting stand maturity and lack of seedling establishment due to competition with mature plants.
+Sagebrush dominates the overstory and rabbitbrush may be a significant component.
+Sagebrush canopy cover is high and shrubs may be decadent, reflecting stand maturity and lack of seedling establishment due to competition with mature plants.
 The shrub overstory and Sandberg bluegrass understory dominate site resources such that soil water, nutrient capture, nutrient cycling and soil organic matter are temporally and spatially redistributed.